ASIJ-Mustangs/sinbad/tutorials/java/welcome02-obj.md

 ## Exercises

 Here are some extensions to the program above you can try working on.
-If you are using a Java IDE (editor) like Eclipse, DrJava, or BlueJ, look at the "Java" section.
-If you are using [Processing](http://processing.org), skip to the section labeled "Processing".

-### Java

 1. Define a second station id in your program (`id2`) and use it to fetch data and construct a second `Observation` object.